Van Ingen & Van Ingen

 Van Ingen & Van Ingen, simply Van Ingen, or Van Ingen of Mysore (1900–1999) were Indian taxidermists located in Mysore, South India, best known for their tiger and leopard taxidermy trophy mounts.
-A History of Taxidermy.
-Art, science and bad taste (Morris, 2006) states that Van Ingen factory processed more than 43,000 tiger and leopard trophies in less than 90 years of operation.
+The Van Ingen factory processed more than 43,000 tiger and leopard trophies in less than 90 years of operation.
 Van Ingen & Van Ingen taxidermy today are still found throughout the world in the form of head mounts, full mounts, flat animal rugs, and rug mounts with heads attached.

+Van Ingen & Van Ingen served the highest in international nobility as well as the Maharajas of India, preserving their "shikar" hunting trophies in the most lifelike poses and in the utmost beauty, with attention to detail like no other in their time of operation.

+Foundations

 The Van Ingen & Van Ingen firm was established by Eugene Van Ingen in the 1890s.
-His sons later ran the business until it closed in 1999.
+He married Adelina (Patti) Wheal, daughter of the Maharaja of Jaipur's horse trainer John Wheal.
+They had five children, and three sons, DeWet, Botha and Joubert joined their father in the business.
+Joubert later ran the business until it officially closed in 1995, with some work continuing until 1999.

-Van Ingen & Van Ingen served the highest in international nobility as well as the Maharajas of India, preserving their "shikar" hunting trophies in the most lifelike poses and in the utmost beauty, with attention to detail like no other in their time of operation.